naveenvishva/Fashion-MNIST-Classification-with-TensorFlow/README.md

-# Fashion-MNIST-Classification-with-TensorFlowHere's a SEO-optimized README file for the
 # Fashion MNIST Classification with TensorFlow

 Train a neural network to classify fashion items using the Fashion MNIST dataset with TensorFlow.